Frequently Asked Questions

 Students are expected to organise their own work experience but we do support students with this.
 We have a number of employers who have offered work experience in the past and are happy for us to provide their details to other students.
 Tutors, our careers advisor and our sixth form study supervisor are all able to offer help and support to students.

-Students will be offered a place after their futures interview in January.
+Students will be offered a place after their futures interview in March.
 This offer will be based on their chosen course and will be subject to students making entry requirements for their courses.

-If a student does not gain a grade 4 in maths they may need to complete our one year level 2 programme.
+If a student does not gain a grade 4 in maths they may need to complete our one year level 2 Access Course.
 In some circumstances it may be possible for students to retake their maths GCSE alongside their A-levels and/or BTECs but this is something we would discuss with students individually.

 All of our level 3 course (A-levels and BTECs) run over 5 days so students are expected to be in everyday.
 We believe this is the best approach for students as it allows them to intersperse lessons with independent study.
 It also means that they always have support from subject staff and the sixth form team.